ICB-DCM/cOmicsArt/docs/code-and-data/examples.md

 0. Start the Application (locally or [online](https://shiny.iaas.uni-bonn.de/cOmicsArt/))
 1. In the `Data Selection`, use the `Testdata`
-2. We want to use all the data, so we will not filter the data, directly clicking `"Start the Journey"`
+2. We want to use all the data, so we will not filter the data.
+Hence, directly click `"Start the Journey"`
 3. Select `DESeq2` as the pre-processing method with `condition` as the main factor
 4. In the `Significance Analysis`, run the significance analysis for `trt:untrt`, Significance